 So, here is a very important piece of advice from us.
 If you plan to use an Authenticator app of any kind, including Google Authenticator, be sure to take a backup of the recovery keys they provide.
 Store it in a safe location that you can access in case you run into issues like this.
 It is better to not store them on your computer or cloud services.
 Instead, take a note somewhere safe.
 That way, even though the device gets into issues, you can always regain your Authenticator access.

-There are also alternative Authentication apps available that stores your information and allows you to switch devices easily.
+There are also alternative Authentication apps available that store your information and allow you to switch devices easily.
 So, you may also go with them if you have a lot of services connected with the 2FA app like this.

 According to us, it is also a good idea to not go for locking your services with an Authenticator app.
 They provide extreme security, that’s a fact.
 However, once you have to deal with such an issue, it is very hard to get your account back.
 Instead, you can use 2FA using SMS or email services that also provide a good amount of security and prevents any unauthorized access even though they have the password of your accounts.